marijnh/Eloquent-JavaScript/18_http.md

 {{indexsee "keyboard focus", focus}}

-Unlike most elements in an HTML document, form fields can get _keyboard ((focus))_.
-When clicked—or activated in some other way—they become the currently active element, the main recipient of keyboard ((input)).
+Unlike most elements in HTML documents, form fields can get _keyboard ((focus))_.
+When clicked or activated in some other way they become the currently active element and the recipient of keyboard ((input)).

 {{index "option (HTML tag)", "select (HTML tag)"}}